the-road-to-learn-react/the-road-to-react/manuscript/react-modern/side-effects.md

 );
 ~~~~~~~

 React's useEffect Hook takes two arguments: The first argument is a function where the side-effect occurs.
 In our case, the side-effect is when the user types the `searchTerm` into the browser's local storage.
-The second argument is a dependency array of variables.
-If one variable changes, the function for the side-effect is called.
-In our case, the function is called every time the `searchTerm` changes; it's called initially when the component renders for the first time.
+The optional second argument is a dependency array of variables.
+If one of theses variables changes, the function for the side-effect is called.
+In our case, the function is called every time the `searchTerm` changes; and it's also called initially when the component renders for the first time.

+Leaving out the second argument, to be specific the dependency array, would make the function for the side-effect run on every render (initial render and update renders) of the component.
 If the dependency array of React's useEffect is an empty array, the function for the side-effect is only called once, after the component renders for the first time.
 The hook lets us opt into React's component lifecycle.
 It can be triggered when the component is first mounted, but also one of its dependencies are updated.

 Using React `useEffect` instead of managing the side-effect in the handler has made the application more robust. *Whenever* and *wherever* `searchTerm` is updated via `setSearchTerm`, local storage will always be in sync with it.